 Anyone who intends to be a Music major must take the Music Theory Assessment.
 Students who have experience reading and writing music are encouraged to complete the Music Theory Assessment now to determine if they are eligible to enroll directly into Music Theory I (MUS 111) and related core classes.

 Students with little background in reading and writing music may want to forgo completing the assessment and opt to enroll in Music Fundamentals (MUS 101) and Group Piano (MUP 131) or Group Voice (MUS 134).
-Music Fundamentals will provide students with the knowledge needed to successfully complete the Music Theory Assessment the following term.
+Music Fundamentals will provide students with the knowledge needed to successfully complete the Music Theory Assessment for the next academic year.

 What's on the Music Theory Assessment?